Raspberry Roses

 I want to encourage you, that if you can’t get your faith to “work” during a crisis or difficult situation, to not allow condemnation to sneak its way into your soul.
 Resist all notions of guilt.
 God’s miracle is not based on your ability to be good enough but on Jesus being your substitute (He is your goodness before the Father).
 I pray that you will be strengthened by the incredible love of God for you and His immense and glorious grace that is freely given in Christ Jesus.
 Healing is never earned, deliverance is never earned, salvation is never earned.
 It’s only by the love of God through Jesus and our faith in that, that we receive His goodness.
 May you find the simplicity of the Gospel to be sweet salvation in all of your circumstances.

 The miracle of that mercy-filled morning for me was not my daughter’s healing.
-It was that my soul became so captivated with the mercy of God even when the sickness was still present that I worshiped despite the circumstances.
+It was that my soul became so captivated with the mercy of God even when the symptoms were still present, that I worshiped despite the circumstances.
 I adored Him and the fear so disappeared that I forgot all concern for my daughter.
 His love for me and my daughter surpassed my love for her, my love for myself and my love for Him.

 This poem was birthed through intimacy with God during that tender morning: